Integrated Solution Providers: The Team Approach to Healthy IoT Projects

 That’s why we have entered into a handful of carefully selected formal partnerships with companies that excel in their fields to provide integrated, concept-to-market solutions where everyone has a shared sense of ownership and responsibility for the client’s care.
 Let me give you a couple of examples.

-A group of hockey dads, who enjoyed the ice-side feel they got from the real-time scoreboard in their local sports bar, formed a business to do the same for the North American living room.
+A group of hockey dads, who enjoyed the ice-side feel they got from the real-time scoreboard in their local sports bar, formed Fantasy Scoreboards to do the same for the North American living room.
 They approached Electric Imp, provider of the secure, cloud-connected hardware platform used in many modern connected devices.
-Electric Imp realized the team did not have the in-house skills to build a hardware product or cloud-connected application on top of their best-in-class product, so they made introductions to Design 1st and Macadamian.
-Macadamian collaborated by taking up the software development and UI design, as well as providing business case input into critical software-related decisions.
-Design 1st, leaders in industrial design and product engineering, performed a critical review of the hardware business case, analyzing their cost structure and overhauling the hardware design to achieve a cost-point per unit that made business sense.
-Electric Imp knew they could rely on the professional partnership with Macadamian and Design 1st for the integrated, full-service team they needed to pull the IoT pieces together within the tight budget and timeline.
+Electric Imp realized Fantasy Scoreboard did not have the in-house skills to build a hardware product or cloud-connected application on top of their best-in-class product, so they made introductions to Design 1st and Macadamian.
+We collaborated by taking up the software development and UI design, as well as providing business case input into critical software-related decisions.
+Design 1st, leaders in industrial design and product engineering, performed a critical review of Fantasy Scoreboard’s hardware business case, analyzing their cost structure and overhauling the hardware design to achieve a cost-point per unit that made business sense.
+Electric Imp knew they could rely on the professional partnership with Macadamian and Design1st for the integrated, full-service team they needed to pull the IoT pieces together within the tight budget and timeline.